Sauk Centre, Minnesota

 Sauk Centre is the birthplace of Sinclair Lewis, a novelist and winner of the Nobel Prize in Literature.
 It inspired his fictional Gopher Prairie, the setting of Lewis's 1920 novel Main Street.
-There are two sculptures of Lewis in Sauk Centre; one life size sculpture just outside the public library named after him and a bust, sculpted by Joseph Kiselewski, inside the library.
+There are two sculptures of Lewis in Sauk Centre, one life size sculpture just outside the public library named after him, and a bust, sculpted by Joseph Kiselewski, inside the library.

 History

 The town was originally named by a lottery.
 The eight original town shareholders submitted suggestions for a name, and Sauk Centre was selected.
 The name was submitted by Alexander Moore, who originally bought and platted the town.
 Sauk refers to the many place names associated with the Sauk tribe (Sauk River, Sauk Rapids, Little Sauk, Osakis, etc).
 Centre (the British spelling of "center") refers to the town's central location between Sauk Rapids and Lake Osakis.
-When the Sauk Centre post office was established it used the spelling "Sauk Center", until 1936 when the city won its fight to spell the name as Moore suggested.
+When the Sauk Centre post office was established, it used the spelling "Sauk Center", until 1936 when the city won its fight to spell the name as Moore suggested.
 Local lore has it that five refugees from the Sauk tribe had been killed by settlers in an ambush on the shores of Lake Osakis 17 mi away.

+Attractions

 Sauk Centre contains the Sinclair Lewis Boyhood Home, a National Historic Landmark.
 Two other properties and a historic district are listed on the National Register of Historic Places: The Palmer House built in 1901 and expanded in 1916, the Minnesota Home School for Girls built 1911–1935, and the Original Main Street Historic District built 1920–1947.
+Viking Altar Rock is a local landmark.